 Project Management Steps, Terms and Phrases

-Acquire Project Team: The processes of obtaining the assignment and commitment of the project team members.
+Acquire Resources: The processes of obtaining the team members, facilities, equipment, material and supplies necessary to complete the project work.
 In a matrix environment this often involves working with the functional managers to help establish team member availability, skills, interests, and administrative actions required.
-See section 9.2 of the PMBOK.
+See section 9.3 of the PMBOK.

 Approach Analysis: The work of consideration of alternative ways for how to technically or logistically achieve the project goals.
 This usually is performed during the planning phase.
 Approach analysis varies greatly depending on the type of project and the organization.

 Archive Records: Putting the updated project records into a long-term storage location for later retrieval as needed.

 Assign a PM: The initiation process step of naming a project manager to lead the project responsibilities on behalf of the project sponsor.
 This is ideally done before a project charter is announced.

 Baseline Project Plan: This is the initial, approved project plan which usually includes a work breakdown structure, schedule, budget, and plan for how the resources, quality, risk, communication, procurement will be handled.
 See section 18.104.22.168 of the PMBOK.

 Bottom-Up Estimating: This is the most accurate approach to project estimating.
 The process involves decomposing a project WBS into clear and assignable work packages and then gathering estimates for each work package from the responsible party.
 This form of estimating takes considerable time and effort; therefore, it often is not available during the early planning processes.

 Brook’s Law: The complexity and communications of a project rise geometrically with the number of team members, expressed as [n(n-1)]/2 where n equals the number of team members.
 The law is named after Dr. Fred Brooks and named after his book The Mythical Man-Month.